reisd/100daysMLChallenge/LOG.md

 **Thoughts** : Will need to spend more time on the algorithm and parameters as well

 **Link of Work:** will update soon

+## Day 36 : Aug 14 , 2018

+**Today's Progress** : Keep working on LightGBM

+**Thoughts** : I am slacking a little bit, could not focus on it that much, but that's fine.
+I'll find more time tomorrow to work on LightGBM

+**Link of Work:** will update soon